Nelson233/origami2/README.md

 ## How to use?

-Open your browser and navigate to http://localhost:8080.
+Open your browser (e.g., Edge, Chrome, Safari) and navigate to http://localhost:8080.

 ## Re-distribution